bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week05.md

 From here, we needed to create a Lambda function to run for every time we create a message in Cruddur (our web app).
 While reviewing the Lambda code to create the trigger, Andrew made note that it’s recreating the message group rows with the new sort key value from DynamoDB.
 This is because in DynamoDB, we cannot update these values.
 They must be removed and recreated.

-## Extract Key Attributes

-When something changes in our database, the event tells us what changed.
-We look at this event to figure out which item in our database was affected.
-Every item in our database has a special key, like its ID, called the "primary key" (pk) and other keys that help sort items (like the "sort key" (sk)).
-We extract these keys from the event so we know which item changed.

-## Message Group Processing

-Sometimes, our items in the database belong to groups, like messages sent in a chat group.
-If the event tells us that a message was changed and it starts with 'MSG#', it means it belongs to a message group.
-We then figure out the unique ID of that message group (group_uuid) and what the message says.

-## Query DynamoDB

-Now that we know the group's unique ID, we want to find all the messages in that group in our database.
-We have a special way of finding things quickly in our database, like an index in a book.
-We use this special way (index) to find all the messages belonging to that group quickly.

 ```
 import json
 import boto3